Nuclear proliferation: Proliferation begets proliferation

 'Proliferation begets proliferation' is a concept described by professor of political science Scott Sagan in his article, "Why Do States Build Nuclear Weapons?".
 This concept can be described as a strategic chain reaction.
 If one state produces a nuclear weapon it creates almost a domino effect within the region.
 States in the region will seek to acquire nuclear weapons to balance or eliminate the security threat.
 Sagan describes this reaction in his article where he states, "Every time one state develops nuclear weapons to balance against its main rival, it also creates a nuclear threat to another region, which then has to initiate its own nuclear weapons program to maintain its national security".

-Going back through history we can see how this has taken place.
-When the United States demonstrated that it had nuclear power capabilities after the bombing of Hiroshima and Nagasaki, the Russians started to develop their program in preparation for the Cold War.
-With the Russian military buildup, France and the United Kingdom perceived this as a security threat and therefore they pursued nuclear weapons (Sagan, p.
-71).
-Even though proliferation causes proliferation, this does not guarantee that other states will successfully develop nuclear weapons because the economic stability of a state plays an important role in whether the state will successfully be able to acquire nuclear weapons.
+Sagan laid out the historical pattern: When the United States demonstrated that it had nuclear weapon capability with the atomic bombing of Hiroshima and Nagasaki, the Soviet Union started to develop its program in preparation for the Cold War.
+The Soviet military buildup caused France and the United Kingdom to view it as a security threat, so they too pursued nuclear weapons.
+(Sagan, p.
+71) Even though proliferation causes proliferation, this does not guarantee that other states will successfully develop nuclear weapons because the economic stability of a state plays an important role in whether the state will successfully be able to acquire nuclear weapons.
 The article written by Dong-Jong Joo and Erik Gartzke discusses how the economy of a country determines whether they will successfully acquire nuclear weapons.